 With the Galaxy S8 Samsung found a way to cut down on battery degrading.
 After 1-year of daily recharges it can retain 95% of a full charge.
 Most devices only can use about 80%, because batteries simply degrade over time.
 Expect further advancements with this, bigger safe batteries, and more for the Galaxy Note 8.

 In closing, just know that we already have a very good idea of what to expect from Samsung in late 2017.
 A phone that’s similar to the Galaxy S8 but bigger and better will likely complete the Galaxy Note 8.

 Using the same beautiful new Infinity Display with smaller bezels, upgrades across the board, and other refinements.
-This could be the year they deliver a new 4K display, but that will likely be the biggest change aside from what we’re already seeing from the Galaxy S8.
+This could be the year they deliver a new 4K display, but dual cameras make more sense for most users.
 Who knows.
 They could surprise everyone completely, but only time will tell.
 Stay tuned for more details as they become available.